OOI-CabledArray/metadataVerification/README.md

 -----------
 ### matching manufacturer serial numbers to image serial numbers
-After serial numbers are extracted from the raw files we also need to match manufacturer serial numbers to image serial numbers taken on the cruise, and/or image assetIDs to master list assetIDs.
+In ExtractRawArchiveSerialnumber.ipynb the current years deployments which can't be verified by SNs in the raw files and therefor must be verified visually will be saved as `image_SN_prelim_YYYY.csv` After serial numbers are extracted from the raw files we need to match manufacturer serial numbers to image serial numbers for the sensors where we expected to find an SN in the raw file but did not.
 To do this, filter `rawFileSN_YYYYMMDD` by current year, and remove all rows where a serial number was succesfully extracted from a RAW file.
 The csv structure will be:
-`referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID`

-### NOTE
-This is just the initial insturments that were expected to have a raw SN to follow up on for the current, year.
-You will need to either get the final deploymentVerification.csv output to see what other current year instruments need to be verified OR we need to automate this step to produce a list of instruments that do not output SN in raw data. #TODO.
-A script that outputs all deployments for the current year that include instruments that do not broadcast their SN.
+`referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID` Then - combined `image_SN_prelim_YYYY.csv` and the filtered rows where raw SNs were not found from
+`rawFileSN_YYYMMDD.csv` you can then rename this combined file `image_SN_YYYY.csv`

 `fuzzyMatchSNandAssetID.ipynb` contains a script to match these serial numbers - including partial matches.
 If no matching serial number is found the script will attempt to match asset ids from the